Product Data Sheet

 Acrylic Concrete Sealer (VOC-Compliant)

-HIAC acrylic concrete sealer is an acrylic co-polymer solution that dries to a clear, colourless, abrasion-resistant film.
+HIAC (VOC) acrylic concrete sealer is an acrylic co-polymer solution that dries to a clear, colourless, abrasion-resistant film.
 It is highly resistant to stains, acid, oil, grease, most industrial chemicals, and de-icing salts, and will not yellow the concrete.
-HIAC meets the 400 g/L VOC limit for waterproofing sealers for concrete or masonry.

 Suitable applications include concrete driveways, patios, exposed aggregate, and all exterior cementitious surfaces.

-HIAC may be applied over CS-309™ curing and sealing compound from W. R. MEADOWS after the concrete has cured at least seven days to give a highly effective curing and sealing system.
+HIAC (VOC) may be applied over the CS-309™ line of products from W. R. MEADOWS after the concrete has cured at least seven days to give a highly effective curing and sealing system.

-HIAC may be re-applied as traffic patterns appear.
+HIAC (VOC) may be re-applied as traffic patterns appear.